In Full Swing (Seth MacFarlane album)

 In Full Swing is the fourth studio album by American actor and singer Seth MacFarlane.
 It was released on September 15, 2017, through Republic Records and Verve Records.
-The record was primarily produced by Joel McNeely and MacFarlane himself, who also serves as the executive producer.
+The record was primarily produced by Joel McNeely and MacFarlane.
 Featured artists included on the album are American singer-songwriter Norah Jones and American actress and singer Elizabeth Gillies.

 The album received two nominations at the 60th Annual Grammy Awards for Best Traditional Pop Vocal Album and Best Arrangement, Instrumental and Vocals.

 Background

 On May 23, 2016, MacFarlane announced on his Twitter account that he was recording songs for his new album.
 On May 28, 2016, he revealed that the songs on the album were arranged by Joel McNeely, whom he had worked with on the previous three albums.
 On May 30, 2016, MacFarlane revealed that it was his final day of recording at Abbey Road Studios and thanked all the musicians who collaborated with him on the album.
 On August 17, 2017, the album was officially announced and was set to be released a month later.